lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 ### CLI
 The LunaSec CLI makes development, testing, and deployment easier.
 It can bring up the services we need to use LunaSec locally.

 The CLI is available as an NPM module.
-Add it to your `package.json`:
+Add it to your `package.json` along with the aws cdk packages that it depends on:

-`yarn add @lunasec/cli --dev`
+`yarn add @lunasec/cli cdk aws-cdk-local --dev`

 or

-`npm install @lunasec/cli --save-dev`
+`npm install @lunasec/cli cdk aws-cdk-local --save-dev`

 Make sure the CLI stays at the same version as the `@lunasec` packages we install in this guide.